redpanda-data/redpanda/docs/www/scala-example.md

 `private final val brokers = "localhost:58383, localhost:58388, localhost:58389"`

-Of course, here we put the `ipAddress:Port` where our Red Panda brokers are running.
+Of course, here we put the `ipAddress:Port` where our Redpanda brokers are running.
-In my case, I just asked Red Panda to produce a three broker cluster and it automatically assigned these port numbers.
+In my case, I just asked Redpanda to produce a three broker cluster and it automatically assigned these port numbers.

 ##The Consumer code